 Marketing glossary.

-Every term defined the way operators actually use it.
+Every term defined the way founders, CEOs, and business owners actually use it.
 Search any acronym (ROAS, CAPI, ICP), filter by category, or browse the full list.
 Each definition is a self-contained paragraph optimized for AI extraction.

 GEO / AI Search